The London Chorus: History

-The London Chorus is an amateur choir, under the musical direction of Ronald Corp.
-It was founded in 1903 by Arthur Fagge as the London Choral Society.
+The London Chorus was founded in 1903 by Arthur Fagge as the London Choral Society.
 Its first concert was a performance of Sullivan's The Golden Legend in October 1903.
 The following February the choir gave the second London performance of Elgar's The Dream of Gerontius.

 In October 2000, the choir changed its name to The London Chorus, performing its inaugural concert, Delius's A Mass of Life, at the Royal Festival Hall.